 Run free and smooth in these near-perfect running tights.
-Made by New Balance – one of the leading running companies – the Impact tights are the best overall running tights in our list.
+Made by New Balance – one of the leading running companies – the Impact tights are the best overall running tights on our list.

 A pocket has enough storage for money, keys, or ID.
 New Balance technical fabric efficiently wicks sweat away from your skin.
-Reflective detailing helps keep you safe in low light condition.
+Reflective detailing helps keep you safe in low light conditions.

 Overall, these tights work in a variety of temperatures and conditions.
 They are priced well and will hold up over repeated runs.